nus-cs2103-AY2223S1/ip/README.md

 # Jude the chatbot

 This is a task tracker chatbot which came from a project template for a greenfield Java project.
 It's named after the Beatles' hit song *Hey Jude*.
-Given below are instructions on how to use it.
+Given below are instructions on how to set up the project.
+For information on how to use Jude the chatbot, go [here](https://cheeheng.github.io/ip/).

 ## Setting up in Intellij